frauke227/bootcamp-toggles/bulletinboard-reviews-nodejs/README.md

 ## Getting started

-- Clone this repository

-- Please run:
+Please run:

 1. `npm install`

     to install all required dependencies

 1. `npm run db:start` (in a dedicated terminal)

     to start a local postgres instance

 1. `npm start`

     to start the server

 The **UI** will be availabe at [localhost:9090](http://localhost:9090).